 1st : £300, 2nd : £200 and 3rd £100

 Additional awards for age related categories, Veteran 40 (40-49) Senior Veteran 50 (50-59) and Super Veteran (60+) First Place in each category awarded their age in Pounds Sterling..

-Start Time : 9:00am (A separate start time may be arranged for AWD Wheelchairs – to be notified)
+Start Time : 8:30am There is to be a staged start to maintain social distancing, details to follow.
+(A separate start time may be arranged for AWD Wheelchairs – to be notified)

 Starting Point: Boston Market Place PE21 6NN

 Number of Places: 1000 (Total 2020 marathon + half marathon + Fun Run).

 Boston Marathon Route is measured and certified by AUKCM (Association of UK Course Measurers).